Higher History: Course, Exam, and What Makes the Difference

 Keep reading

-Higher English is the single most-sat Scottish Higher.
-Course structure, paper 1 and 2 breakdown, Scottish Texts list, folio rules, honest grade boundaries, and what every S5 pupil needs to know to pass with a good grade.
+Higher English is Scotland's most-sat qualification.
+Paper 1 and 2 breakdown, Scottish Texts, folio rules, grade boundaries and what S5 pupils need

 Updated 14 April 2026